garrynwong/service-level-agreements-ticket-lifecycle-and-resolution/README.md

 <h3>Step 4: Solution Procedure ( Resolution)</h3>
 <p></p>

-- identify, collaborate on solution if cross function is needed as well as implement the fix
+- identify, collaborate on fix if cross function is needed as well as implement the fix

 <br>